-Samabe Resort isn’t a resort you might immediately think of when you are looking for a family-friendly resort, but in fact it’s set up really nicely for couples, groups and families looking for an all-inclusive experience.
+Samabe Bali Suites & Villas isn’t a resort you might immediately think of when you are looking for a family-friendly resort.
+But in fact it’s set up really nicely for couples, groups and families looking for an all-inclusive experience.
 After all Samabe Bali Resort & Villas is part of the Samabe Leisure Group, which also owns Grand Mirage & Thalasso and Devdan Show in Nusa Dua, so they know how to make families happy.

 The Samabe Resort is on the southern end of Nusa Dua, outside the gated BTDC tourism area.
 The resort is around 30 minutes from the airport and airport transfers are included in your stay.
-We drove from Ubud, which took forever because of roadworks, but we also stopped to do a little shopping on the way.
-From Kuta or Seminyak you can expect a drive of about 40 minutes, and of course this is dependent on the amount of traffic.
+We drove from Ubud, which took forever because of roadworks.
+We also stopped to do a little shopping on the way so that took time.
+From Kuta or Seminyak you can expect a drive of about 40 minutes, but of course this is dependent on the amount of traffic.

 Checking in was a really lovely experience and I knew instantly this was no ordinary resort.
 We were given beautiful frangipani necklaces and blessed in the Balinese style with holy water and rice on the forehead.
 Then we were taken to sit in the beautiful lounge area where we had fresh, cold coconut water while the receptionist checked us in.
 The decor and views are really stunning and because of the way the resort is built over the cliffs, you can see all the way to the sea as soon as you arrive.

-The Samabe has 81 suites and villas stretched over 8 hectares, so we were taken by golf buggy to our villa…always fun with the kids.
+The Samabe Bali has 81 suites and villas stretched over 8 hectares, so we were taken by golf buggy to our villa.
+This is always fun with the kids of course.
 Our butler was waiting at our villa when we arrived and showed us around.
 We felt truly spoiled from the get go.

 The Resort and Area

-As I said the resort is 8 hectares, and a lot of this is beautiful manicured gardens, nicely spaced out villas and the gorgeous pool area that faces right out over the cliff.
-The 2 restaurants, Rempah-Rempah and Crystal Blue, are also spacious and have lots of romantic spots for couples and honeymooners (or for people with kids to be away from the couples and honeymooners).
+As I said the resort is 8 hectares, and a lot of this is beautiful manicured gardens.
+The villas are well spaced and the gorgeous pool area faces right out over the cliff.
+The 2 restaurants, Rempah-Rempah and Crystal Blue, are also spacious and have lots of romantic spots for couples and honeymooners.
+Or for people with kids to be away from the couples and honeymooners.

 We saw a few people walking in the area, but it’s very dry outside the resort, not to mention seriously hot, so we would definitely recommend getting the resort shuttle or a private driver for trips out.
 For cultural sights, Uluwatu temple is about 35 minutes away by car and Jimbaran market and seafood restaurants are 30 minutes from the Samabe.